Kobe Bryant: Three-peat (1999–2002)

+In the 2000 Finals, against the Indiana Pacers, Bryant injured his ankle in Game 2 after landing on Jalen Rose's foot.
+Rose admitted he placed his foot under Bryant intentionally.
+Bryant did not return, and missed Game 3.
+In Game 4, Bryant scored 22 in the second half and led the team to victory as O'Neal fouled out.
+Bryant scored the winner to put the Lakers ahead 120–118.
+With a 116–111 victory in Game 6, the Lakers won their first championship since the 1988 NBA Finals.

-Statistically, the 2000–01 season saw Bryant perform similarly to the previous year, but he averaged six more points per game (28.5).
-It was also the year when disagreements between Bryant and O'Neal began to surface.
-Once again, Bryant led the team in assists, with five per game.
-However, the Lakers only won 56 games, an 11-game drop-off from the previous year.
+In the 2000–01 season, he increased his points per game to 28.5.
+The Shaq–Kobe feud surfaced.
+Bryant led the team in assists, with five per game.
+However, the Lakers only won 56 games, an 11-game drop from the previous year.
 The team responded by going 15–1 in the playoffs.
-They easily swept the Portland Trail Blazers in the first round.
-In the semifinals round, the Lakers swept the Sacramento Kings.
-In Game 4 against the Kings, Bryant recorded 48 points, 16 rebounds, and three assists in a 119–113 series-clinching victory.
-They swept the San Antonio Spurs in the Conference Finals to advance to the Finals, before losing their first game against the Philadelphia 76ers in overtime.
-They would go on to win the next four games and bring their second championship to Los Angeles in as many seasons.
-During the playoffs, Bryant played heavy minutes which brought his stats up to 29.4 points, 7.3 rebounds, and 6.1 assists per game.
-In the playoffs, teammate O'Neal declared Bryant the best player in the league.
-Bryant ended up making the All-NBA Second Team and All-NBA Defensive Team for the second year in a row.
-He was also voted to start in the NBA All-Star Game for the third year in a row (no game in 1999).
+They swept the Portland Trail Blazers in the first round, and the Sacramento Kings in the conference semifinals.
+In Game 4 against the Kings, Bryant notched 48 points, 16 rebounds, and three assists in a 119–113 series-clinching victory.
+They swept the San Antonio Spurs in the Conference Finals, before losing their first game against Allen Iverson and the Philadelphia 76ers in the 2001 NBA Finals.
+The Lakers won the next four and their second championship.
+He played heavy minutes lifting his game stats to 29.4 points, 7.3 rebounds, and 6.1 assists.
+Bryant earned All-NBA Second Team and All-NBA Defensive Team again.
+He was named a starter for the All-Star Game for the third year in a row.